Professor of Natural Resource Social Science; Chair, Department of Society & ConservationEmail: firstname.lastname@example.org

 Interdisciplinary Teaching and Research

-Murphy, D., Williams, D., Yung, L. and C. Wyborn.
+Murphy, D., Yung, L. Wyborn, C. and D. Williams.
+2017.
 Rethinking Climate Change Adaptation and Place through a Situated Pathways Framework: A Case Study from the Big Hole Valley, USA.
-Landscape and Urban Planning. (in press)
+Landscape and Urban Planning 167:441-450.

 Murphy, D., Wyborn, C., Yung, L., Williams, D.R., Cleveland, C.C., Eby, L.A., Dobrowski, S., and E. Towler.
 2016.
 Engaging Communities and Climate Futures with Multi-Scale, Iterative Scenario Building (MISB) in the Western US.
 Human Organization 1(75):33-46.

 Yung, L., Phear, N., DuPont, A., Montag, J. and D. Murphy.
 2015.
 Drought Adaptation and Climate Change Beliefs Amongst Working Ranchers in Montana.
 Weather, Climate, and Society 7(4): 281-293.

 Murphy, D.J., Wyborn, C., Yung, L. and D.R.
 Williams.
 2015.
 Key Concepts and Methods in Social Vulnerability and Adaptive Capacity.
 Gen. Tech.
 Rep. RMRS-GTR-328.
 Fort Collins, CO: U.S. Department of Agriculture, Forest Service, Rocky Mountain Research Station.
 24 p.

 Yung, L., Chandler.
 J. and M. Haverhals.
 2015.
 Effective Weed Management, Collective Action, and Landownership Change in Western Montana.
 Invasive Plant Science and Management 8(2): 193-202.